-During the first residency experience students will participate in the intensive residency portion of the 3-credit Christian Leadership foundational course.
+- During the first residency experience students will participate in the intensive residency portion of the 3-credit Christian Leadership foundational course.

-- During the second residency experience students will participate in a 1-credit Leadership Seminar of their choice.
+- During the second residency experience students will participate in a 1-credit Leadership Seminar.

 - Students who have completed their main courses will take a comprehensive exam.

 The department has a limited amount of financial aid available in the form of scholarships.
 They are awarded based on financial need and academic performance.

 Program Outline: 30 credits